peteroupc/html3dutil/doc/H3DU.BezierSurface.md

  <a name='H3DU.BezierSurface'></a>
 ### H3DU.BezierSurface(cp, [u1], [u2], [v1], [v2])

-A parametric evaluator for B&eacute;zier surfaces.
+A surface evaluator object for a B&eacute;zier surface.

 A B&eacute;zier surface is defined by a series of control points, where the control points on each corner define the endpoints of the surface, and